NilsIrl/MozWire/README.md

 FLAGS:
     -h, --help           Prints help information
         --no-browser     By default, mozwire will open the login page in a browser, this option prevents mozwire a browser page from being opened.
         --print-token    Print the token used to query the Mozilla API, so that it can be reused with --token, without having to sign in each time.
     -V, --version        Prints version information

 OPTIONS:
         --token <token>    The token used to communicate with the Mozilla API.
+If unspecified, a web page will be opened to retrieve the token. the MOZ_TOKEN environment variable can also be used instead. [env:
-                           If unspecified, a web page will be opened to retrieve the token.
+                           MOZ_TOKEN=]

 SUBCOMMANDS:
     device    Add, remove and list devices.
 To connect to MozillaVPN, a device needs to be in the list.